lscspirit/app-config-rails/README.md

 ## Configuration

 You can configure where and how AppConfigLoader load your app config file(s).

+In Rails, the following code should be placed before Rails is initialized but after your Rails application is defined (e.g. `config/application.rb`).
+Outside Rails, this should be placed before the `AppConfigLoader.init` call.

 ```ruby
 AppConfigLoader.configure do |config|